boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    In this option, L3VPN service instances are instantiated outside the provider network.
-These L3VPN service instances are instantiated in the customer site, which could be for example either on the compute, hosting mobile network functions ({{figure-mpls-10b-hand-off}}, left hand side), or within the DC/cloud infrastructure itself (e.g., on the top of the rack or leaf switch within cloud IP fabric ({{figure-mpls-10b-hand-off}}, right hand side)).
-On the AC connected to PE, packets are already MPLS encapsulated (or MPLS-in-UDP/MPLS-in-IP encapsulated, if cloud or compute infrastructure don’t support MPLS encapsulation).
+These L3VPN service instances are instantiated in the customer site, which could be, for example, either on the compute that hosts mobile NFs ({{figure-mpls-10b-hand-off}}, left hand side) or within the DC/cloud infrastructure itself (e.g., on the top of the rack or leaf switch within cloud IP fabric ({{figure-mpls-10b-hand-off}}, right hand side)).
+On the AC connected to a PE, packets are already MPLS encapsulated (or MPLS-in-UDP/MPLS-in-IP encapsulated, if cloud or compute infrastructure don’t support MPLS encapsulation).
 Therefore, the PE uses neither a VLAN nor an IP address for slice